epfl-ada/ada-2023-project-neverenoughdata/README.md

 Populairty = scaled number of reviews per beer style per year * average rating per beer style per year.

-The reason to construct the populaity like this is the fact that, the number of reviews are not constant during different years therefore we need to devide the number of reviews for each beer style per year by total number of reviews in that year to find a relative attaction of certain beer style for writting the review.
+The reason to construct the popularity like this is the fact that the number of reviews is not constant during different years;, therefore,, we need to divide the number of reviews for each beer style per year by a total number of reviews in that year to find the relative attraction of certain beer style for writing the review.
 But having number of review is not only pillar to quality and acceptance of a beer, maybe we can have a bad beer with high number of reviews.
-Therefore, we multipy the relative number of comments to average rating for that year and beer style.
+Therefore, we multiply the relative number of comments to the average rating for that year and beer style.
 This metric could represent the populaity of beer.

-Now we have our dependant varibale, lets talk about the independant varibales.
-We are going to use aroma, appearance, taste, pallate and overall rate as our IVs.
-But before construcitng the regression we need to make sure our independant variables are indeed independant
+Now we have our dependent variable, let's talk about the independent variables.
+We are going to use aroma, appearance, taste, palate, and overall rate as our IVs.

 **RQ 3:**

 The third research question tries to assess the time it takes for a beer to get popular.
 This analysis holds on two date definitions : the date the beer is released ; and the date it becomes popular.
 This analysis, to be relevant must only be ran on beers with a high number of ratings, so that the beer is really popular, we’ve chose 500.
 The release date is defined as the earliest rating we have in our dataset, to avoid beers released before dates in our dataset, we neglect all beers appearing in ratings in the two first years of activity of the website (2000, 2001).